 - Ghee or vegetable oil - 3 tbsp

-- Finally add coriander and red chilli powder and mix well.
+Finally, add coriander and red chilli powder and mix well.
 Now add this tempering to the cooked dal, mix well and add salt to taste.
-Simmer the dal on a low heat and if the dal is too thick then add some hot water to get the right consistency.
+Simmer the dal on low heat and if the dal is too thick then add some hot water to get the right consistency.

-- Mash some dal with back of your ladle or spoon at the sides of the pan to get a creamier consistency.
-Finally add garam masala powder and stir.
-Garnish with chopped coriander and serve with any flat bread or basmati rice.
+Mash some dal with the back of your ladle or spoon at the sides of the pan to get a creamier consistency.
+Finally, add garam masala powder and stir.
+Garnish with chopped coriander and serve with any flatbread or basmati rice.